 - Do not include page numbers, headers, or footers.

-- Submit your manuscript, including endnotes, not footnotes, figures, appendices, etc., as a single file (Word, RTF, or PDF files are accepted).
+- Submit your manuscript, including footnotes, figures, appendices, etc., as a single Word file.
 Do not include bibliographies or reference lists.

 - Page size should be 8.5 x 11-inches.